radius-project/docs/docs/content/contributing/docs/contributing-docs/index.md

 Visual Studio Code has a setting, `git.alwaysSignOff` to automatically add a Signed-off-by line to commit messages.
 Search for "sign-off" in VS Code settings to find it and enable it.

+## Branch Guidance

+The Radius docs handles branching differently than most code repositories.
+Instead of a main branch, every branch is labeled to match the major and minor version of a runtime release.
+For the full list visit the Docs repo

+Generally, all of your docs updates should point to docs branch for the latest release of Radius.
+The latest release is the default branch [https://github.com/radius/docs].
+For example, if you are fixing a typo, adding notes, or clarifying a point, make your changes into the default Dapr branch.

+For any docs changes applicable to a release candidate or a pre-release version of the docs, point your changes into the pre-release branch `edge`.
+For example, if you are documenting an upcoming change to a Radius feature, make your changes to the pre-release branch `edge`.

 ## Types of docs

 There are 5 types of docs in Radius: